 Lyn has a Bachelor of Arts in English Secondary Education from Purdue University, a Master’s Degree in Language and Literacy from Indiana University, and a doctorate in Adult, Higher, and Community Education from Ball State University.
 She is the author of the book Painless Reading Comprehension, several academic articles on topics ranging from collaborative writing to transformative education, and has presented at more than 75 local, state, and national conferences or workshops.

 Contact Lyn at firstname.lastname@example.org.

-Rachel Sahaidachny is an MFA candidate in poetry at Butler University.
-She received first prize in the Wabash Watershed Indiana Poetry Awards, in the urban category.
-She is a graduate of Broad Ripple High School, studied literature and writing craft at Ball State University, and received a BA in English from IUPUI.
+Rachel Sahaidachny holds an M.F.A. in Creative Writing from Butler University.
+Recent writing has been published in Southeast Review, Community of Writers Poetry Review, Nuvo, Red Paint Hill and others.
+She was a finalist in the 2016 Radar Poetry Coniston Prize, and she was awarded first prize in the Wabash Watershed Indiana Poetry Awards.
 She has over a decade of management experience, principally with nonprofits.
-Today she puts this experience to good use, coordinating the daily administrative and program needs of the IWC.
+Today she puts this experience to good use, coordinating programs at the IWC.
 Rachel is dedicated to enhancing the lives of citizens in our community through her work.